Table Of Contents

 2. Network provisioning

-In the context of IT infrastructure, network provisioning involves setting up devices such as routers and switches as well as software, such as installing firewalls, allocating IP addresses, and running operational health checks.
+In the context of IT infrastructure, network provisioning involves setting up devices such as routers and switches and software, such as installing firewalls, allocating IP addresses, and running operational health checks.

 3. Server provisioning